-The ARC is governed by a 14-member Board of Directors which includes two ARC residents as voting members.
+The ARC is governed by a 14-member Board of Directors, including two ARC residents as voting members.
 The ARC is a member of LeadingAge, a trade association representing the full continuum of mission-driven, not-for-profit aging services providers.

 Located in northeast San Antonio near Randolph Air Force Base, Fort Sam Houston, and San Antonio Military Medical Center, the ARC currently serves approximately 750 residents and employs 360 San Antonians.